Key mixed migration characteristics

 Main drivers and motivation for migration

 Despite the on-going political conflict in Yemen that started in March 2011, the mixed migration flow into the country continues and increases while the return of migrants from Yemen back to Somalia has been relatively low.
-Though Saudi Arabia - a popular country of secondary movement where migrants seek better livelihood opportunities – has tightened border controls and deported many back to Yemen, the flows continue to increase, offering perhaps an indication of the extreme situations the migrants have fled.
+Saudi Arabia - a popular country of secondary movement where migrants seek better livelihood opportunities – has constructed a border fence stretching from the Red Sea to Oman and has tightened border controls and deported many migrants back to Yemen.
+The flows have continued but due to the increased border restrictions a majority of the migrants remain stranded in northen Yemen.

-UNHCR reports which tell of the Yemeni refugees hosted in other countries and the U.S. Department of State Report on Trafficking in Persons 2011 indicate that there are a sizable number of Yemenis who voluntary join these migration ‘out’ flows and/or are trafficked.
-A large proportion of undocumented migrants in Saudi Arabia are Yemeni but no data has been collated to illustrate the scale of this exodus.
-With the total country population in 2011 estimated to be almost 25 million (UNDP; Human Development Report 2011) and a low poverty level index measured through the Human Development Index (score = 0462), ranked at 154 of 187 countries (UNDP 2011), it is not surprising that many Yemenis try to seek a better life elsewhere.
+UNHCR reports which tell of the Yemeni refugees hosted in other countries and the U.S. Department of State Report on Trafficking in Persons 2012 indicate that there are a sizable number of Yemenis who voluntary join these migration ‘out’ flows and/or are trafficked.
+There are an estimated 8 million and 2 million expatriate workers and undocumented Yemeni migrants in Saudi Arabia respectively.
+The total country population in 2011 estimated to be almost 25 million (UNDP; Human Development Report 2011) and a low poverty level index measured through the Human Development Index (score = 0462), ranked at 154 of 187 countries (UNDP 2011), it is not surprising that many Yemenis try to seek a better life elsewhere.

 As a country of mixed migration origin